LesiaChaban/gdk-oci-mysql/09-configure-app/configure-app.md

 3. Navigate to the **Identity & Security >> Compartments** section in the Oracle Cloud Console, find your workshop compartment in the list, open it, in the **Compartment Information** section click **Copy** to copy the value of the Compartment OCID.
 This is the compartment when you created the secrets.

-4. Open a first terminal in VS Code using the **Terminal > New Terminal** menu.

-5. Set the environment variable `COMPARTMENT_ID` using the secrets' compartment OCID you copied.
+4. In the same terminal in VS Code, set the environment variable `COMPARTMENT_ID` using the secrets' compartment OCID you copied.

 	```
 	<copy>